-Marienna is a bolshie but bereaved social justice advocate who now spends most of her time fighting for Justice for Gaia.
+Marienna is a writer and a bolshie but bereaved social justice advocate fighting for Justice for Gaia.

 Marienna’s father was Danish and Marienna is a Danish name, pronounced My-ena.
 Since no one can pronounce it, she is also known as Mya and many people thinks she’s either two completely different people (which is untrue) or one person with a secretive alter-ego (which if true, is incidental.)

-She doesn’t want to have to adopt a gender-neutral pen name just to get published, but she’s not above it.
+She doesn’t want to have to adopt a gender-neutral pen name just to get published, but won’t necessarily remain above it.

 She is also – occasionally – on twitter @MariennaPW